opentensor/developer-docs/docs/dynamic-tao/emission.md

 ### Distribution

+Every tempo (a number of blocks configurable per subnet)

 1. 18% goes to subnet owner
 1. 41% each to miners and validators
-1. validators pay out stakers in TAO and ALPHA
+1. validators pay out stakers in TAO and ALPHA (what's the math???)

-This occurs every tempo (???).